barkanb/hiring-engineers/answers.md

 	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/metric-5.png" width="60%" height="60%"></a>

    **Bonus Notes**
-   The anomaly metric can help in identifying and displaying when the values are diviating from the regular plot of the values.
+   The anomaly metric can help in identifying and displaying when the values are deviating from the regular plot of the values.
-   In the following SQL connection grapth we can see that the rise in connections is identified with a red line, that goes out of the shaded line that that designates the standart value plot.
+   In the following SQL connection graph we can see that the rise in connections is identified with a red line, that goes out of the shaded line that that designates the standard value plot.

    	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/metric-6.png"></a>